EDES: List of battles

-Accusations of Collaborationism
+Accusations of collaborationism

 Following large scale clashes between ELAS and EDES in October 1943, Zervas entered into contact with the Germans and began discussing the possibility of collaboration against ELAS.
 In February 1944, Zervas and XXII Mountain Corps commander Hubert Lanz reached a "gentlemen's agreement".
 Under its terms the two sides were to enter a truce, exchange limited information on ELAS prior to each side's military operations against the communists and enter full on collaboration in case EDES found itself on the brink of collapse.
 According to 1st Mountain Division officer Karl Heinz Rotfuchs, the agreement remained a secret from the absolute majority of EDES members.
 It was also kept secret from the British, so that EDES would continue to receive material support from the former.
 Upon their departure from Epirus, the Germans ensured that leftover materiel would reach the hands of EDES rather than ELAS.

 The left wing Greek People's Liberation Army on various occasions accused its rival organizations, and particularly EDES, of collaboration with the occupying Nazi forces.
 During the armed conflicts between ELAS and EDES in Athens, a propaganda war was launched with ELAS accusing EDES of collaboration, mainly due to gaining plausibility from the explicit exemption of EDES from German propaganda attacks.

 On the other hand, Stylianos Gonatas, initially a political leader of EDES in Athens, won the peculiar enmity of the organization because he supported the collaborationist Security Battalions and encouraged young officers to join their ranks, which led to hostility of the EAM groups towards him.
 The 12th Army of Nazi Germany attempted for a short time to coopt the EDES forces, and to use them against the ELAS, but this attempt failed and in July 1944 the EDES launched new attacks.

+In August 1944, members of collaborationist organizations such as the EEE and Security Battalions began enlisting into Organization X and EDES en-masse in order to avoid persecution as liberation seemed imminent.